gammapy/gammapy/docs/development/dev_howto.rst

         interpolator = RegularGridInterpolator(..., **interp_kwargs)

-Since the other defaults are ``method='linear'`` and ``fill_value=nan``, this implies that linear interpolation is used and `NaN`_ values are returned for points outside of the interpolation domain.
+Since the other defaults are ``method='linear'`` and ``fill_value=nan``, this implies that linear interpolation is used and `NaN`_ values are returned for points outside the interpolation domain.
 This is a compromise between the alternatives:

 * ``bounds_error=True`` -- Very "safe", refuse to return results for any points if one of the points is outside the valid domain.
   Can be annoying for the caller to not get any result.
 * ``bounds_error=False, fill_value=nan`` -- Medium "safe".
-Always return a result, but put NaN values to make it easy for analysers to spot that there's an issue in their results (if pixels with NaN are used, that will usually lead to NaN values in high level analysis results.
+Always return a result, but put NaN values to make it easy for analysers to spot that there's an issue in their results (if pixels with NaN are used, that will usually lead to NaN values in high level analysis results).
 * ``bounds_error=False, fill_value=0`` -- Less "safe".
   Extrapolate with zero.
   Can be very convenient for the caller to avoid dealing with NaN,